Updated: 2 days ago

 Zack enthusiastically discussed his many talents - acting, playing sports, dancing.
 When I asked if there’s anything else we should know, he casually said “oh yeah, I rap.”
 He loves to freestyle, which was a popular hobby on set with fellow cast members Labeouf and Yelawolf.
 The whole cast got along so well, “hanging out, talking about our lives, making things, and doing things together,” Zack reminisced.
 Group hugs and appreciation sessions were quite common on set.

 Throughout the press tour for Peanut Butter Falcon, many people with disabilities have approached Zack about how the film has made a difference in their lives.
 Zack and Shelley shared how a young man on the autism spectrum gave Zack a superhero outfit, saying “I needed to wear this every day to have the courage to live my life.
-Now your movie gave me courage and I don’t need this anymore.”
+Now your movie gave me the courage and I don’t need this anymore.”

-When the experience of living with a disability is so rarely featured on screen (and when that experience is so often portrayed by non-disabled actors), films like Peanut Butter Falcon push people from outside of the community to see disability differently.
-Given the film’s success, we can see that there is space and a need for these stories, too.
+When the experience of living with a disability is so rarely featured on-screen (and when that experience is so often portrayed by non-disabled actors), films like Peanut Butter Falcon push people from outside of the community to see disability differently.
+Given the film’s success, we can see that there are space and a need for these stories, too.
 By simply showing another's reality, these stories can powerfully advocate and overturn narrow perceptions of who people with disabilities are and the lives we lead.